 Boats stored during the winter or for an extended period of time require some routine maintenance.
 The boat and its systems should be checked for maintenance and repairs prior to and during the storage process.
-Arrange repairs during the storage period to reduce downtime during your boating season.
+Arrange repairs during the storage period.